ilyadevwork/SEJT-Project-FE/README.md

 For the purpose of development, a local dataset in the form of Jobs.json is currently used instead of database.
 The dataset contains 12 snapshots(days) of information which was downloaded from database.

-Range Selector currently does not work.
+  Placeholders for features not yet implemented. / Experimentation *Range Selector currently does not work.
+*Expanded table content is irrelevent
+*Reload on selection button does not do anything.

 ## Installation